lasersquad0/LogEngine2/README.md

 #include "LogEngine.h"

-// loads and constructs loggers and sinks from .lfg file.
+// loads and constructs loggers and sinks from .lfg file. void lfg_example()
-// once loggers are initialized you can use GetLogger() function to get needed logger by its name void lfg_example()
 {
-    // load and construct loggers and sinks from .lfg file.
-    // once loggers are initialized you can use GetLogger() function to get needed logger by its name LogEngine::InitFromFile("LogExample.lfg");
+    // once loggers are initialized you can use GetLogger() to get needed logger by its name LogEngine::InitFromFile("LogExample.lfg");